msicil/frequent-browsers/README.md

 The main way to access and manipulate this program is through the GraphQL endpoint, or alternatively through the built in IDE GraphiQL.
 Here are the quick steps to do that:

-* Start up the pipenv shell and install dependencies:
+* Start up the pipenv shell and install dependencies (may need to use exit command to exit any existing shells):
 ```
+$ exit
 $ pipenv shell
 $ pipenv install
 ```